Amakata/m2-ce-cron/README.md

 **Max Load Average** - Defined by the php function sys.getloadavg() / number of cpu cores.
 The function sys.getloadavg() is reported 1.0 for each core in use, just like the load average reported in top.
 The number of cpu cores is pulled from /proc/cpuinfo and load average is divided by this number.
 Example: If you have 8 cores and you're using 6 then this is returned as 0.75.
 If your Max Load Average is 0.76 your crons will not run.
 Your load average falls to 0.74.
 Your crons will run.
 Any cron that was scheduled to run but didn't will be run.
 If the same cron was missed multiple times, the most recent job will run, and the rest will be marked as missed.
 Default is 0.75 (75% of your available cpu).

 **History Retention** - The number of days history to keep in the cron_schedule table.
 Default 1 (1 day).

+**Consumers Job Timeout** - The number of seconds to allow a consumer job to run.
+These jobs can infinitely run under some conditions.

+**Exporters Job Timeout** - The number of seconds to allow the exportProcessor job to run.
+Default 3600 seconds.

+**Consumers Govenor:** - Many bugs in consumers processes cause them to run infinitely.
+The consumers governor will detect these states and terminate the processes.

 ## Composer Install